Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Three important things to consider before taking out a cash advance.

-There are several ways to get cash advances:
+There are several ways to get cash advances from your credit card:

 • At an ATM: You can usually go to an ATM and withdraw money like you would with a debit card.
 The only difference is that the money isn’t yours, so you have to pay it back with interest.

-• From your credit card: Log into your account online and submit a request.
+• Online: Log into your credit card account online and submit a request.

 There are some benefits to taking out a cash advance – especially if you’re in a pinch and don’t have any other options.
-However, there are a lot of drawbacks.
+However, there are also drawbacks.
 Here’s what you need to know about cash advances before you take one out.

 ProsCons